AbhiCrackerOfficial/FileOrganizer/readme.md

 <img src="https://i.imgur.com/FquNs9l.png?maxwidth=760&fidelity=grand">
 </div><br>

 > **FileOrganizer** is a powerful and user-friendly tool that helps you efficiently organize your files by sorting them into folders based on their file extensions.
-Keep your directories clean and easily locate your files with FileOrganizer!
+Keep your directories clean and easily sort your files with FileOrganizer!

 <hr>